 "Leasowe is one of three true links golf courses located on the Wirral Peninsula.
 It is situated between the mighty Royal Liverpool and the brilliant Wallasey.
 And whilst it doesn't come close to matching either of these for quality it does offer excellent value for money and a few engaging holes."

-"Formby Ladies is a uniquely special golf course where the 18 holes flow seamlessly over a varied landscape spawning an enjoyable and memorable experience."
+"Formby Ladies is a uniquely special golf course where the 18 holes flow seamlessly over a varied landscape spawning an enjoyable and memorable experience.
+Although not a pure links course it has many playing characteristics of true linksland resulting in a wonderful array of shots required."

 "Crosland Heath Golf Club sits high on the hills above Huddersfield.
 It has commanding views of the town and down through the Colne Valley and as its name suggests this is a pure heathland golf course."